foobaz/pngloss/README.md

 lossless and does not modify the pixel data, although it may convert colorspace or strip PNG chunks.

+`-b`, `--bleed`
+Color bleed divider, from 1 to 32767 (default 2).
+A divider of 1
+propagates all of the error from quantization to neighboring pixels, which improves visual quality but also increases filesize.
+The default of 2 propagates half of the error, which is a good tradeoff.

 `-v`, `--verbose`
 Verbose - print additional information about compression.